mikemackintosh/mikemackintosh.github.io/_posts/2012-04-25-php-fatal-error--call-time-pass-by-reference-has-been-removed-in.md

 layout: post
 permalink: /php-fatal-error-call-time-pass-by-reference-has-been-removed-in
 title: "PHP Fatal error:  Call-time pass-by-reference has been removed in"
-category: ["uncategorized"]
+category: "Gotcha"
 tags: var call-time class fatal-error functions pass-by-reference php-2 php-fatal-error reference removed
 ---
-## Working with References
+### Working with References

 Starting in PHP 5.3.0, a lot of people began having issues with code written for previous versions.
 The reason for this is because a feature known as `call-time pass-by-reference` was deprecated.
 For the sake of consistency, the ability to add the reference symbol (`&`) to a function call (`myFunc( &$a )`) was deprecated.

 > There is no reference sign on a function call - only on function definitions.
 Function definitions alone are enough to correctly pass the argument by reference.
-As of PHP 5.3.0, you will get a warning saying that "call-time pass-by-reference" is deprecated when you use & in foo(&$a);.
+As of PHP 5.3.0, you will get a warning saying that `call-time pass-by-reference` is deprecated when you use & in foo(&$a);.
 >
 > See: [PHP: References](http://php.net/manual/language.references.pass.php)